TruelyThea/TrollegleDayTwo/documentation.md

 I want this project to be a public endeavor. ^^

-* If you spot a typo or bug, you can add an issue to the repository.
+* If you spot a typo, bug, issue, or improvement, you can add an issue to the repository.
 * If you tackle one of the TODOs, by all means make a pull request, and I will look at it.
 * If you want to add a new feature, add an issue to this repository and we can discuss a pull request.

+Here's an email `theatruely@gmail.com`, which forwards messages to my regular email.